solana-developers/solana-cookbook/docs/th/integrations/mango.md

 ## How to create a Mango Account

 A Mango Account is associated with a Mango Group, and it holds your tokens and allows you to trade that Group’s markets.
-You can find the reference [ที่นี่](https://blockworks-foundation.github.io/mango-client-v3/classes/MangoClient.html#createMangoAccount).
+You สามารถ find the reference [ที่นี่](https://blockworks-foundation.github.io/mango-client-v3/classes/MangoClient.html#createMangoAccount).

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>